From Kyoto to Shirakawago via Takayama: A Day Trip Itinerary

 • 9:20 pm – Arrive at Kyoto and call it a day.

-The times mentioned above are subject to change, so check the schedule before planning your day.
+The times mentioned above are subject to change.
+So check the schedule before planning your day.

 Are You Ready for an Authentic Rural Experience?